Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

 \begin{bew} Parts a), b) and c) directly follow from Thm.s \ref{rankstabselrob} and \ref{thrstabselrobcor}.
 Statement d) is more tricky since one has intervals due to the argumentation in part b) of the proof of Thm. \ref{rankstabselrob}.
-For a concrete data set and a concrete model selection algorithm, one value in the respective intervals is realized so that the probability of a breakdown of the Stability Selection is the minimum of them which obviously lies in one of these intervals. \end{bew} \begin{flushright} $_\Box $ \end{flushright}
+For a concrete data set and a concrete model selection algorithm, one value in the respective intervals is realized so that the probability of a breakdown of the Stability Selection is the minimum. \end{bew} \begin{flushright} $_\Box $ \end{flushright}